 “We can’t ignore the fact that this is a truly global problem – one that requires truly global solutions,” said Elizabeth Cousens, UN Foundation President and CEO.
 “The case for global cooperation could not be clearer – communities everywhere are affected, and people want to contribute.”

-Social distancing, mask-wearing, hand-washing — the virus reminded us that individual actions impact each other.
-Even though people were apart, they were together in spirit and mission, spurred by the understanding that everyone is affected, and everyone can do something to help.
+Social distancing, mask-wearing, hand-washing — the virus reminds us that individual actions impact each other.
+And the Fund showed us that, even though people were apart, they were together in spirit and mission, spurred by the understanding that everyone is affected, and everyone can do something to help.

 From the Irish woman doing 8000 squats, to Snapchat creating a special augmented reality filter, to mega donations from global brands including Facebook, GSK, Cisco, Citi, and FIFA, and 12-hour gaming ‘streamathons’, people and organizations from all over the world dug deep.